owid/sdg-tracker.org/pages/no-poverty.md

   [here](https://ourworldindata.org/extreme-poverty).

-  The UN has defined 7 _Targets_ and 14 _Indicators_ for SDG 1. _Targets_
+  The UN has defined 7 _Targets_ and 14 _Indicators_ for SDG 1.
+Targets specify
-  specify the goals and _Indicators_ represent the metrics by which the world aims to track whether these Targets are achieved.
-Below we quote the original text of all targets and show the data on the agreed Indicators.
+  the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+Below we quote the original text of all <i>Targets</i> and show the data on the agreed <i>Indicators</i>.
 featuredImage: /img/uploads/1.svg
 ---
 <div class="target">